stdogpkg/emate/README.md

 ## Kernel Polynomial Method (KPM)

 The Kernel Polynomial Method can estimate the spectral density of large sparse Hermitan matrices with a computaional cost almost linear.
-This method combines three key ingredients, the Chebyscev expansion, the stochastic trace estimator and kernel smoothing.
+This method combines three key ingredients, the Chebyshev expansion, the stochastic trace estimator and kernel smoothing.

 ### Example